jboss-developer/jboss-eap-quickstarts/jts-distributed-crash-rec/README.md

 Configure Maven
 ---------------

-If you have not yet done so, you must [Configure Maven](../README.md#configure-maven) before testing the quickstarts.
+If you have not yet done so, you must [Configure Maven](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_MAVEN.md) before testing the quickstarts.

-Configure Byteman
+Download and Configure Byteman
 -----------------

-This quickstart uses Byteman to help demonstrate crash recovery.
-Instructions to install and configure Byteman can be found here: [Install and Configure Byteman](../README.md#install-and-configure-byteman)
+This quickstart uses _Byteman_ to help demonstrate crash recovery.
+You can find more information about _Byteman_ here: [Configure Byteman for Use with the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_BYTEMAN.md#configure-byteman-for-use-with-the-quickstarts)

+Follow the instructions here to download and configure _Byteman_: [Download and Configure Byteman](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CONFIGURE_BYTEMAN.md#download-and-configure-byteman)

 Prerequisites